mindymallory/BBOBAS/maunuscript.md

 We have two primary objectives: 1) calculate the strength of correlations between the order books of the nearby and deferred contracts, and 2) measure (or bound) the time it takes for information to be transmitted from nearby to deferred contracts.
 To measure the first, we calculate contemporaneous (zero time lag) correlations between the log changes of quotes in the nearby and the deferred contracts.
 Then, to measure the second we calculate the correlation between time lagged log changes of quotes of the nearby with log changes of quotes of the deferred contracts.
 We lag the nearby by one second and ten seconds.
 The time lagged correlations provide a measure of how long it takes for information to be transmitted from nearby to the deferred contracts.
 The logic is that if we observe contemporaneous correlation between the nearby and deferred contracts, we can search for the time lag at which we observe the correlation disappearing.
 We conclude that information has been fully transmitted when the time lagged nearby and deferred contract order book revisions become uncorrelated.
 Conversely, we may observe that there is no contemporaneous correlation, but there is lagged correlation.

 Since the corn futures contract experiences non-uniform trading volume throughout the day, there may be time of day effects in the strength and rate at which information is transmitted through the futures market.
-To capture how the speed of information transmission changes throughout the trading day, we divide the day into ten minute intervals starting at 9:30am Central Standard Time, the beginning of the daytime trading session for CBOT corn futures.
-We calculate the correlations described in detail below for each ten minute interval.
+To capture how the speed of information transmission changes throughout the trading day, we divide the day into ten minute intervals and calculate the correlations described above for each interval.
 Ten minutes was shown to be long enough for market adjustment to take place in Lehecka [-@lehecka2014gone].
 This allows us to detect if there are any discernible patterns to the transmission of information over the trading day.
-Since one correlation is calculated per day per ten minute interval, for every ten minute interval we recover a distribution of correlations.

 ## Information-Based Trading Activity and Contemporaneous Correlations in the Top of the Book